hpc/charliecloud/doc-src/tutorial.rst

      $ sudo docker pull debian:stretch

-   There are various resources and scripts online to help automate this process.
+   There are various resources and scripts online to help automate this process, as well as :code:`test/docker-clean.sh`.

 Build Docker image
 ------------------

-Charliecloud provides a convenience wrapper around :code:`docker build` that works around some of its more irritating characteristics.
+Charliecloud provides a convenience wrapper :code:`ch-build` around :code:`docker build` that mitigates some of the latter's more irritating characteristics.
 In particular, it passes through any HTTP proxy variables, and by default it uses the Dockerfile in the current directory, rather than at the root of the Docker context directory.
-(We will address the context directory later.)
+(We will address the context directory in more detail later.)

-The two arguments here are a tag for the Docker image and the context directory, which in this case is the Charliecloud source code.
+The two arguments here are a tag for the Docker image and the context directory, which in this case is the current directory.

 ::

-   $ ch-build -t hello /usr/local/src/charliecloud
+   $ ch-build -t hello .
-   Sending build context to Docker daemon 15.67 MB Step 1/4 : FROM debian:stretch
+   Sending build context to Docker daemon  5.632kB Step 1/4 : FROM debian:stretch
-   ---> 86baf4e8cde9
+    ---> be2868bebaba
    [...]
    Step 4/4 : RUN touch /usr/bin/ch-ssh
-   ---> 1136de7d4c0a
+    ---> e5920427a8f2
-   Successfully built 1136de7d4c0a
+   Successfully built e5920427a8f2
+   Successfully tagged hello:latest

 Note that Docker prints each step of the Dockerfile as it's executed.